samim29/code-vault/README.md

-# code-vaul
+# code-vault

-Welcome to **Code-vaultt** – a personal repository where I document my journey of learning different tech stacks and concepts.
+Welcome to **Code-vault** – a personal repository where I document my journey of learning different tech stacks and concepts.
 From Web Development to Machine Learning and everything in between, this repo is a collection of code snippets, mini-projects, notes, and experiments I’ve worked on while leveling up my skills.

 ## 🚀 Purpose